math2001/MarkdownLivePreview/docs/index.md

 That's it.
 That's all you need to do to preview your markdown!

+### Settings

+To edit MarkdownLivePreview's settings, you just need to search in the command palette `Preferences: MarkdownLivePreview Settings`, or from the menus:
+*Preferences → Package Settings → MarkdownLivePreview → Settings*

+Do not edit the left file (by default, you cannot), but the right one.
+This right file will override the default one (on the left), and will be saved in your `User` folder, which makes it easy to back up.

+- `markdown_live_preview_on_open`: if set to `true`, as soon as you open a markdown file, the preview window will popup (thanks to[@ooing][] for its [suggestion][@ooing suggestion]).
+Default to `false`
+- `load_from_internet_when_starts`: every images that starts with any of the string specified in this list will be loaded from internet.
+Default to `["http://", "https://"]`
+- `header_action`: If you're writing a blog with some markdown and a static website generator, you probably have a YAML header.
+By default, this header will be displayed in a `pre` block.
+If you want to hide it, then just change the value to `remove`.
+Thanks to [@tanhanjay][] for [letting me know][front-matter-issue]!
+- `keep_open_when_opening_preview`: Each time the preview window is opened, the original markdown view is closed.
+If you want to keep it opened, just set this setting to `true`

 ### Custom CSS

 If you want to, you can add custom `CSS` to the MarkdownLivePreview's default stylesheet.